Federal law allows national parks to ban pets, but prohibits restrictions on service animals in public places.

 It is also courteous in that it can keep parks services employees from having to walk long distances to ascertain the status of your animal.

-What can I do if my service dog is denied access at a national park?
+What can I do if my service dog is denied access to a national park?

 The legal burden is on a park superintendent to justify closing an area of the park to service animals accompanying persons with disabilities.